-It is the responsibility of the governing body to make adequate arrangements for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary Schools are required to provide information to Southwark to confirm the details of its insurance arrangements/cover for any community facilities provision.
-This enables Southwark to check that any insurable interest it may have is covered.
+It is the responsibility of the governing body to make adequate arrangements for insurance against risks arising from the exercise of the community facilities power, taking professional advice as necessary schools are required to provide information to the council to confirm the details of its insurance arrangements/cover for any community facilities provision.
+This enables the council to check that any insurable interest it may have is covered.